Techumseh/Prevue/README.md

 ## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.
+> All of the issues.
+All of them